Mother Refuses To Pay Tutor, Claims He Was Unprepared

 There was no “multiple feedback and reminders”.
 She asked me to make worksheets at some point and I did exactly that.

-Additionally, Ms Kasim’s stated that at one point, her 11 year old daughter had informed her that having Mr Khoo was a tutor was unnecessary as he was simply handing her assessments to do.
+Additionally, the parent claims her 11-year-old daughter had informed her that having the university student as a tutor was unnecessary, as he was simply handing her assessments to do.

 Instead of actually tutoring.